Eating animal foods can be regenerative – Part 1: Nutrition

 My intentions

-I used to be a fierce promoter of plant-based eating myself for many years.
+I used to be a fierce promoter of plant alternatives to animal foods myself for many years.
 At the canteen of the company I worked for from 2008-2012, I would always omit the meat or fish and only go for the veggies plus starch.
 Apart from being friendly on my budget, this was what I considered a balanced meal back then.
 I only ate about 1 egg per month and about 1 portion of fish every 2 months (at work events).
 I would tell everybody how bad eating meat was for their health and the environment.
 I would also bring my own food.
 I still remember how my ex-colleagues asked me what the heck I was eating.
 It was quinoa.
 Or soy protein.
 Or millet.
 Today everybody knows those foods of course and they are even served at canteens.
-In 2010 that wasn’t the case yet.
+Just 15 years ago that wasn’t the case yet.
 If veganism had been as popular as it is today, I would have probably been tempted by it.
 My point is that I do get where you are at, because I have been there, too.
 However, somewhere along the way I changed my perspective.
 And I want to share with you the insights that led to this change.

 My aim with this article is NOT to start an ideological fight or to tell anybody what to do, or to convince.

 I am not “fighting” veganism.
 I believe that there’s a Higher Wisdom to everything that happens and in fact, veganism makes perfect sense from a Universal perspective.
 The law of polarity teaches us that when we exaggerate one pole, we will eventually drop into its opposite extreme, before bouncing back into “balance”.
 Veganism is the logical answer to a society that has industrially abused animals for many decades.
-If I tried to stop that wave (assuming I could) it would not only be a complete waste of my energy, but it would not even serve us on a collective level – even if it would prevent individual pain.
-I still want to “rescue” people from pain, especially from that kind of pain that I have gone through myself.
-This is why I choose to expose, share and discuss with you in a respectful way the arguments that my personal and professional experience and knowledge have allowed me to acquire over the years and that made me change my mind about eating animal foods.
-I want you to know both sides of the story, so that you can make an informed decision for yourself, too.
+It is similar to Neo-Feminism, in the way that it is a stage of development.
+And even though it is not the final stage, we have to go through it.
+So if I tried to stop that wave (assuming I could) it would not only be a complete waste of my energy, but it would not even serve us on a collective level – even if it would prevent individual pain.
+Still I choose to expose, share and discuss with you in a respectful way the arguments that my personal and professional experience and knowledge have allowed me to acquire over the years and that made me change my mind about eating animal foods.
+I want you to know both sides of the story, so that you can make an informed decision for yourself, too, if you are at that point in your journey and actually ready for it.

 I know this topic can be very emotional and lead to heated discussions.
 I am fine with that, as long as everybody agrees to have an open mind and to show respect for each other even though we might have a different point of view.
 If you cannot agree to that, it would probably be better if you stopped reading right away.
 Originally, this was one long post.
 However, for reading convenience I decided to split it into three parts: